 This duality allows them to use the same data sets in two different ways.

-By providing them with 5 years of data, not just 3 months, they’re now able to see the long-term picture of their outcomes and responses.
+By providing them with five years of data, they’re now able to see the long-term picture of their outcomes and responses.
 We can now provide Chief Dover with the data needed to not only track the Department’s goals, but begin to make informed decisions based on the metrics.

-And he now has a clear, compelling and fully ADA compliant transparent reporting platform to share with his community.
-All while being free to reprioritize time on additional operational efforts.
+And he now has a clear, compelling and fully ADA-compliant reporting platform to share with his community.
+He's also free to prioritize time on additional operational efforts.

 By focusing on measuring the core metrics and providing to departments like Monrovia Fire & Rescue the visualized data they need, we are able to deliver a product that highlights that many of a customer’s goals are well within their control — they just didn’t know they aren’t meeting them.

 The data in Monrovia’s Fire Dashboard lets Chief Dover determine how close, or how far, they are from their goals, and then manage against them.
 Knowing the goals exist is only part of the equation.
 Effective Departments need to be able to easily track toward them.

 Monrovia Fire & Rescue is now using their visualized data to try and make different and informed decisions.
 Not only is the integrity of the data not in question, but we’re able to show them things they didn’t see before.
 Additionally, the Department used their Dashboard to help highlight to their City Council why they do what they do during an internal study session.